-The placements of credit institutions to domestic sectors (not including the government) increased by 0.6% (transaction-based) in March, while the increase in the whole of the first quarter stood at 1.0% (Figure 35).
-The largest growth in March was recorded in placements to pension funds.
-Placements to non-financial corporations (Figure 36) also continued to grow moderately and lending to households also increased (Figure 37).
-With regard to the process of conversion and the partial write-off of household loans indexed to the Swiss franc, from the end of November 2015 until the end of March 2016, banks wrote off a total of HRK 5.4bn of loans.
-At the same time, the balance of total claims of credit institutions from households indexed to the Swiss franc dropped to HRK 3.4bn from HRK 21.7bn before the conversion.
+The placements of credit institutions to domestic sectors (not including the government) increased by 0.6% in April, the same as in March, while the increase in placements in the first four months stood at 1.6% (transaction-based).
+This was mostly contributed by a noticeable increase in lending to non-financial corporations of 3.8% during the first four months (Figure 36) and a seasonal increase in placements to households was also observed (Figure 37).
+Such developments also contributed to the mitigation of the annual decline in total placements (-0.4%) (Figure 35).

+With regard to the process of conversion and a partial write-off of household loans indexed to the Swiss franc, from the end of November 2015 to the end of April, banks wrote off a total of HRK 5.7bn of loans.
+By end-April, the balance of total claims of credit institutions from households indexed to the Swiss franc dropped to HRK 2.6bn from HRK 21.7bn before the conversion.